With more than 75 programs of study to choose from, you may feel overwhelmed and excited by all the possibilities.

 The Undergraduate Catalog is your guide to academic programs at Castleton.
 Since these programs vary from major to major it is important that you consult the Catalog even if you are undecided.
-This will help ensure that the courses you take will fulfill requirements.
+This will help ensure that the courses you take will fulfill the requirements.
 Through careful planning, you can experience a variety of coursework while you keep on track toward your goal of declaring a major.
 Your Connections Seminar 1 instructor, who serves as your first-year academic advisor, can help you with this planning.

 By the time you have earned 60 credits, usually the end of your sophomore year, you need to declare your major.
 Generally, a major requires a wealth of credits that support your area of academic interest.
-When you declare a major, you must follow requirements as outlined in the Undergraduate Catalog.
+When you declare a major, you must follow the requirements as outlined in the Undergraduate Catalog.
 Your advisor can help you plan your four years of study to ensure you complete all of the requirements.

 A minor usually consists of 18-24 credit hours of coursework.
 Certain majors require minors, but you can also complete a minor in a separate area of interest through careful planning of your program requirements.
 Minors are sponsored by academic departments and allow you to gain knowledge in a secondary field of study.